- About Us

 Public pathways, public education

-Boaters, campers, gardeners and water systems can all provide pathways for the spread of non-native invaders.
+Boaters, campers, gardeners, pet hobbyists, school activities, water systems and even tsunami debris can provide pathways for the spread of non-native invaders.
 Sea Grant applies its arsenal of public engagement and outreach tools to spreading the word about invasive species and the environmental and economic damage they can do.
 From publications and videos to campground and marina campaigns, we deliver the message where people live, work and play.
 Read more ...

 - Regional Aquatic Invasive Species Research and Outreach.
 Sam Chan, Sea Grant aquatic ecosystem health specialist.
 (Funding: NOAA Sea Grant).